KylerSmith/Uno/README.md

 Unocard.java - The class that defines the cards

 Unodeck.java - Is a stack of Uno cards.
-There will be 2 instantiations of this class, draw deck and discard deck
+There will be 2 instantiations of this class, draw deck and discard deck (in Unoserver.java)

 unocard_test.java - Built for testing purposes